DorottyaNagy96/plasmid_side_project/README.md

 ```
 The .ggfs are too big to fit in the GitHub.

+## Discovery
+See discovery.pdf for discovery analysis, I wanted to take a look at the plasmids and genes.
+Summary:
+1. Most common genes are present only int 50-70% of plasmids.
+2. 23
+3.

 ## panaroo
 Check for contaminations?
 But we need a reference genome.
 Is there one?
 I guess incf backbone? we could
 try?
 Depends ont the qc of teh daatbase.
 Anyway, we can think about this later, as we can remove samples